-Paying for something later on credit means you’ll pay for it later, or you’re going to pay for it later.
+Paying for something later on credit means you’ll pay for it later, or you’ll pay for it later.

-One means you pay your credit card in full each month, and the other represents the original cost of the apple to cost you far more than you dreamed.
+One means you pay your credit card in full each month, and the other represents the original cost of the apple costing far more than you dreamed.

-What that means is that your $1.00 apple plus the interest rate on your credit card or loan will magically turn that apple into gold.
+That means that your $1.00 apple plus the interest rate on your credit card or loan will magically turn that apple into gold.

 Essentially, the credit card wins, and whoever eats the apple and puts it on credit loses.

-The moral of this is don’t buy something you can’t afford until you’ve saved enough money to do so.
+The moral of this is don’t buy something you can’t afford until you’ve saved enough money.

 Balancing Your Budget Includes Four Expenses

-These are what I call the four types of expenses that will make your engine run.
+These are the four types of expenses that will make your engine run.
 However, if you skip something, you’ll have to find a mechanic for help.

 In all of the years that we’ve been using a budget, there are four expenses you must consider before anything else.